7 Ways to Find a Mastermind Group

 Be sure you know what you’re looking for in a group before trying to find one to join.
 For instance:

-• Do you want to meet in person?
-Or is meeting by phone or video chat acceptable?
+- Do you want to meet in person?
+Or is meeting by video acceptable?

 Want to learn how to start a mastermind group?
 Click here to get my free video tutorial on how to create a mastermind group of your own.

-1. Start a group of your own.
+- Start a mastermind group of your own.
 It’s easier than you think, and you can hand-select the people you want to brainstorm with.
 This way you get to choose the dates, times, locations and topic areas that work best for you.
-You’re bound to find friends and colleagues who are searching, too.
+You’re bound to find friends and colleagues who are searching for a masterind group, too.

-2. See if there are any local mastermind groups by checking Meetup.com.
+- See if there are any local mastermind groups by checking Meetup.com or Eventbrite.
 You can search within a radius of your zip code to find local mastermind groups on many topics.
 Then contact the group organizer and find out if the group is still meeting, and if they’re taking new members.
-Or, simply google “mastermind group” plus your location or “mastermind group near me.”
+(Some of the listings on these sites are old/defunct, so check with the group organizer.)

-4. Talk with colleagues.
+- Talk with colleagues and friends and let them know what you’re looking for.
 Ask your connections via email, Facebook, Twitter and LinkedIn if they know of any existing groups looking for new members, or any new groups that are forming.
-Telephone colleagues and friends and let them know you’re looking.
 Ask coworkers.
 They might be in a mastermind group right now and would know if the group is a good match for you.
 Or through their network of friends and colleagues, they can spread the word about what you’re looking for.

 Look around and you’ll be surprised how many groups there are.
 Then interview the facilitator and some of the other members of the group to determine if the group is a good match for you.
 Ask if you can attend one meeting to get a feel for the group and how it’s run.